GeneticNeuroStats/Genetic-Local-Inference-Pipelines/Neural Admixture/README.md

 ### Training Neural-Admixture Model

-To train the Neural-Admixture model with `k=4`, use the following command:
+To train the Neural-Admixture model with `k=4`, use the following command in bash:

 ```bash
 neural-admixture train --k 4 --path_to_file/ALFA.bed --save_dir  path_to_file/NEURAL_ADMIXTURE_OUTPUTS/ --name ALFA_k4 --seed 42